117 Pinner Road,

 The Rex Cinema played concurrent to either the Astoria Cinema or Rivoli Cinema in nearby Ruislip, which were both operated by Shipman & King.

 It led an un-eventful life and was closed on 22nd September 1973 with Roger Moore in “Live and Let Die”.
 The cinema was demolished and a Somerfield supermarket was built on the site.
+This has since been demolished and a block of flats with shops stand on the site in 2018.

 Just login to your account and subscribe to this theater